 To summarize, the main contributions of this paper are as follows:

+1) This paper firstly compresses trajectories based on moving direction of objects, which can better keep the outline geometrical characters of trajectories.

-1) The velocity corner of moving objects is introduced to compress trajectory data, through which, the movement characteristics and the internal characteristic information in trajectories will be kept in detail.
+The velocity corner of moving objects is introduced to compress trajectory data, through which, the movement characteristics and the internal characteristic information in trajectories will be kept in detail.

 2) Then, the algorithm proposed in this paper simplifies trajectories according to internal fluctuation in trajectories, which will better keep the movement pattern and structure features in trajectories.